matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr03/README.md

 ## (1c) Go into the directory ansibleand then run an ansible ping against your server serv-ws22  .
 What's your command?
 * ansible VM_server -m ping

+## (1e) Use a suitable Ansible command to determine which user you are serv-ws22  working as under Ansible on your remote server.
+What's your command?
+* ansible VM_server -a "whoami"

+## (1f) Modify the command to work with Ansible as rooton your server serv-ws22.
+What's your command?
+Explain your command.
+* ansible VM_server -a "whoami" --become

 # Task 2 - Ansible role: connection check
 ## What command do you use to call your playbook?